Usman554433/Cpp-PF-OOP-DSA/PF/strings-cstrings/README.md

 - IV. void RemoveFirstCharacter(char A[ ] , char c)
 It removes the first place of the character c and shift the remaining character to the left side.

+- V. void RemoveLastCharacter(char A[ ] , char c)
+It removes the last place of the character c and shift the remaining character to the left side.